Annoraaq/grid-engine/docs/p/ascii-renderer/index.md

 ..........
 ```

-## Setup the Project
+## Set Up the Project

-We will use [esbuild](https://esbuild.github.io/) to bundle and serve our compiled renderer as a website.
+We use [esbuild](https://esbuild.github.io/) to bundle and serve our compiled renderer as a website.

-First, we create a new npm project with:
+Create a new npm project with:

 ```bash
 $ npm init
 ```

-Next, we install esbuild as a dev depencency:
+Next, install esbuild as a dev depencency:

 ```
 $ npm i --save-dev esbuild